 Opening Doors has allowed both colleges to look beyond traditional articulation agreements and develop a highly valuable pathway to lifelong learning.
 Dunn added, “Society extends far beyond an individual having a degree, it’s about bettering humanity—it’s about opening doors for people.”

-About Lake Area Technical Institute
+About Lake Area Technical College

 |About South Dakota State University

 Founded in 1881, South Dakota State University is the state’s Morrill Act land-grant institution as well as its largest, most comprehensive school of higher education.
 SDSU confers degrees from six different colleges representing nearly 200 majors, minors and specializations.
 The institution also offers 35 master’s degree programs, 15 Ph.D. and two professional programs.

 The work of the university is carried out on a residential campus in Brookings, at sites in Sioux Falls, Pierre and Rapid City, and through Extension offices and Agricultural Experiment Station research sites across the state.